michellekim2/michellekim2.github.io/_projects/2_project.md

 Final project to culminate all content mastered over the summer term.

-Programming Tasks: descriptive statistic and generate plots including correlation heatmap, perform manual analysis of plots for potential relevant features, perform feature selection with Recursive Feature Elimination, build regularized regression model (Lasso and Ridge methods), use K-fold method for cross validation
+Programming Tasks: descriptive statistic and generate plots including correlation heatmap, perform manual analysis of plots for potential relevant features, perform feature selection with Recursive Feature Elimination, build regularized regression model (Lasso and Ridge methods), use K-fold method for cross validation signal!!!

 Produced Final Report concisely presenting data and process.

 <iframe src="/assets/pdf/example_pdf.pdf" width="100%" height="500px"></iframe>

-signal
+Here is a link to the full code (Juypter Notebook):
+<a href="/path/to/your/link">Link Text</a>

 <div class="caption">
     Above is my written report showing each step of the final project
 </div>